orbeon/orbeon-forms-doc/xforms/xpath/extension-http.md

 ) as item()?
 ```

 The `xxf:get-session-attribute()` function returns the value of the given session attribute.

-The types of attribute objects supported are the same types supported by the Scope generator, plus types stored with `xxf:set-session-attribute()`.
+The attribute may have been previously placed in the request:

+- through Java code
+- or using `xxf:set-session-attribute()`

 If present, the second parameter can specify the `text/plain` content type.
-In that case, if a String object is retrieved, it is returned as an `xs:string` instead of being parsed as XML.
+In that case, if a String object is retrieved, it is returned as an `xs:string` instead of being parsed as XML, which is the default for a String value.

 ```xml
 <!-- Get the "document" attribute and use it to replace instance "my-instance" -->